Conditional Gradient Methods

 Code

-The python code used in the survey for generating all comparisons and graphics will be made available soon.
+The python code used in the survey for generating all comparisons and graphics is publicly available on GitHub.

 Many of the more general variants are available as reference implementations in the FrankWolfe.jl Julia package.